Dr Olivia Milton-Thompson

-PhD Thesis: Developing a risk assessment model using fuzzy logic to assess groundwater contamination from unconventional gas development in the UK
+PhD Thesis: Developing a risk assessment model using fuzzy logic to assess groundwater contamination from hydraulic fracturing

 PhD Supervisors: Professors Akbar Javadi and Zoran Kapelan

 Hydraulic fracturing is a viable method for extracting a wealth of natural gas from shale rock and has recently begun production in the UK.
 The process took off in the US but brought with it controversial debates over environmental protection.
 To feel confident in applying this technique to an apprehensive population in the UK, it is important to consider the science and engineering involved in the process.
-This project focuses on assessing the risks to groundwater contamination to help determine if the process is sufficient for use in the UK, and if so in which areas will this be most successful and least damaging to our environment.
+This project focuses on assessing the risks to groundwater contamination to help determine if the process is sufficient for use in the UK and the most suitable locations.

 The project highlights the potential contaminant pathways for gas reaching aquifers during the stages of an active well’s life.
-These pathways are developed from conceptual models and will be quantified using event tree analysis.
+These pathways are developed from conceptual models and quantified using event tree analysis.
 The over-arching theme has focused on well integrity issues during well stimulation and production.
 The event tree branches are quantified using failure probability values from literature, fuzzy logic inputs for geological and well construction properties and fuzzy fault tree analysis.
 Fuzzy fault trees are developed using expert knowledge to understand cement failure in a gas well over time.
 Expert opinions were gathered from academics and industry in Canada.
-The event tree branches leading to contamination will be quantified to obtain a probability of contamination.
+The event tree branches leading to contamination are quantified to obtain a probability of contamination.
 A fuzzy inference system is developed to understand the changes in risk to groundwater for a producing well using a mathematical model developed on the understanding of gas migration during well integrity failure.
-The risk model is built and validated using well data from British Columbia, Canada but discussions on how this can be applied to a UK context will be important.
+The risk model is built and validated using well data and expert opinions from British Columbia, Canada.
+Final discussions focus on how this can be applied to a UK context.